You are currently viewing Travel rules and countries’ entry requirements: introduction

 • Visa prices vary widely

-• Visa duration varies wide
+• Visa duration varies widely

 • The number of different entries allowed varies